-- 12) Close the table.
-The wizard should have already saved any necessary changes. - 13) Open the SONGS table in design view. - 14) Select the Genre field. - 15) Follow the previous steps to create a lookup field for Genres (based on information from the GENRES table). - 16) Close the SONGS table when the lookup field is complete.
+- 12. Close the table.
+The wizard should have already saved any necessary changes. - 13.
+Open the SONGS table in design view. - 14.
+Select the Genre field. - 15.
+Follow the previous steps to create a lookup field for Genres (based on information from the GENRES table).